 These programs are a part of a pilot program that is authorized through December 22, 2022, with the passing of the 2018 National Defense Authorization Act.

 Licensing and Certification Can Be A Burden in Certain Fields

-Local and state-level requirements as well as costs can be very different depending where you live.
-A spouse could work four years in one state, move to another and find a frustrating road in order to get licenced to be able to work in the new one.
+Local and state-level requirements, as well as costs, can be very different depending on where you live.
+A spouse could work four years in one state, move to another and find a frustrating road in order to get licensed to be able to work in the new one.
 At least with this program, some or all of the financial burden can be lifted during this process.

-In some cases, a spouse might have to move often then every few years.
+In some cases, a spouse might have to move more often than every few years.
 This program applies to every move, not just the first one which will allow for those who move more often than others to still benefit from this program.